top of page

 A Bit About Me

-Bonus fun facts: I'm an immigrant - I was born in Krakow, Poland, and grew up partly in Gdansk, Poland before moving to the Chicago area when I was 10.
+Bonus fun facts: I'm an immigrant - I was born in Kraków, Poland, and grew up in Gdańsk, Poland before moving to the Chicago area when I was 10.
 I have two dogs I'm obsessed with, and a ton of plants that probably need watering as we speak.
 In my free time I like to rock climb (like all geology nerds), draw, and play video games 🐕🌱

 Experience